 Best Android Emulators for Linux

-Android emulators are, in essence, run as a sandbox software where they simulate the internal hierarchy of your regular Android smartphone.
-Due to resource constraints, many Android devices are unable to run the most trending games or apps smoothly in their smartphone.
-Emulators come in handy in such situations as they let users run such resource consuming apps in their computers, which usually have more than enough resource for such purposes.
+In essence, Android emulators run as sandbox software that simulates the internal hierarchy of your regular Android smartphone.
+Due to resource constraints, many Android devices cannot run the most trending games or apps smoothly on their smartphone.

 It doesn’t matter which Android device you want to emulate; you can find pre-configured images of different Android versions and device images without any hassle in Genymotion.
-You can allocate resources like memory, storage space, I/O units just as much as you want to your Android emulator Linux.
-Genymotion also lets users test how their app reacts to changes in various battery levels quite intuitively.
+You can allocate resources like memory, storage space, and I/O units just as much as you want to your Android emulator Linux.
+Genymotion also lets users intuitively test how their app reacts to changes in various battery levels.

 Highlights of Genymotion

-- App developers can set interruptions for call or SMS when testing whether their application works correctly or not.
+- App developers can set interruptions for calls or SMS when testing whether their application works correctly or not.

-- The built-in disk IO throttling feature of this Linux Android emulator lets even emulate devices with very slow internal storage.
+- This Linux Android emulator’s built-in disk IO throttling feature lets emulate devices with very slow internal storage.

-- You can easily forward sensor events like gyroscope data from any Android device to your Linux machine with this powerful Android emulator Linux.
+- With this powerful Android emulator Linux, you can easily forward sensor events like gyroscope data from any Android device to your Linux machine.

-- Genymotion is pixel perfect, meaning it can display any Android application on your screen precisely at its original size.
+- Genymotion is pixel-perfect, meaning it can display any Android application precisely at its original size on your screen.

 - This Linux Android emulator is a hundred percent compatible with Android SDK tools and Studio.